snrnats/doc-centre/docfx_project/pro/reports/by-carrier-service.md

     <img src="../images/reports/by-carrier-service-by-carrier-data.png"/>
 </a>

+The **Consignments by Carrier and Carrier Service Name** chart's **Show Data** option shows how many consignments were sent via each carrier service.

 ## % of Total Consignments by Carrier Service Name

 The **% of Total Consignments by Carrier Service Name** bar chart shows the proportion of your consignments that were shipped with each carrier service.
 Each bar represents an individual carrier service.